SCIInstitute/ShapeWorks/docs/workflow/analyze.md

 ## Statistical Analysis

 Statistical analysis is performed using principal component analysis (PCA), where the mean and modes of shape variation are computed based on the optimized correspondence model.
-Automated animation is allowed to watch the shape morph at various standard deviations along a user-selected variation mode.
+Animation is allowed to watch the shape morph at various standard deviations along a user-selected variation mode.

 *Animating the shape variation along with a principal component while passing through the mean shape*